Server Message Block: SMB 1.0

 SMB 1.0 (or SMB1) was originally designed to run on NetBIOS Frames (NetBIOS over IEEE 802.2).
 Since then, it has been adapted to NetBIOS over IPX/SPX (NBX), and NetBIOS over TCP/IP (NetBT).
 Also, since Windows 2000, SMB runs on TCP using TCP port 445, a feature known as "direct host SMB".
 There is still a thin layer (similar to the Session Message packet of NetBT's Session Service) between SMB and TCP.
 Windows Server 2003, and legacy NAS devices use SMB1 natively.

 SMB1 is an extremely chatty protocol, which is not such an issue on a local area network (LAN) with low latency.
 It becomes very slow on wide area networks (WAN) as the back and forth handshake of the protocol magnifies the inherent high latency of such a network.
 Later versions of the protocol reduced the high number of handshake exchanges.
 One approach to mitigating the inefficiencies in the protocol is to use WAN optimization products such as those provided by Riverbed, Silver Peak, or Cisco.
 A better approach is to upgrade to a later version of SMB.
 This includes upgrading both NAS devices as well as Windows Server 2003.
 The most effective method to identify SMB1 traffic is with a network analyzer tool, such as Wireshark.
 Microsoft also provides an auditing tool in Windows Server 2016 to track down devices that use SMB1.

-Microsoft has marked SMB1 as deprecated in June 2013.
+Microsoft marked SMB1 as deprecated in June 2013.
 Windows Server 2016 and Windows 10 version 1709 do not have SMB1 installed by default.